Q. Am I a good candidate for LASIK?

 Q. How long before I return to all my regular activities?

-A. You will be amazed how rapidly your eyes will heal after LASIK laser vision correction.
+A. You will be amazed at how rapidly your eyes will heal after LASIK laser vision correction.
 Because of our doctors’ skill in using today's advanced techniques, you will be able to see the results immediately, and your vision will continue to improve over the next day or two.
 Most people return to work and most of their regular activities the following day.

 Q. What kind of follow-up will I need?

 A. At the time of your procedure, you will receive detailed instruction about follow-up care, including the use of prescription antibiotic and anti-inflammatory eye drops.
 We will check your eyes the next day, and you will be scheduled for regular check-ups to monitor your vision.
 In addition, if you have any concerns at any time after your procedure you may make an appointment.

 A. Because these procedures are considered elective, most insurance companies do not cover them.
 However, we will be happy to check with your healthcare plan for you.
 Laser vision correction may be tax deductible depending on your filing status, so ask your accountant.
 During your consultation fees will be explained to you, as well as our variety of affordable payment options to help you manage the cost.

 Q. Are there any risks associated with LASIK?

 A. LASIK is an extremely safe procedure.
 In clinical studies, the risk of complications that could reduce vision was less than 1%.
 As with any medical procedure, there are always some risks.
 These will be explained to you in detail, including in writing, before your procedure.
 Then, if you still have any questions about these concerns, the doctor will be happy to discuss them with you.